rx-angular/rx-angular/apps/state-demo/src/app/examples/demo-basics/1/Readme.md

 ## React to state changes from child components

 In this example we use an expand-panel to display the list.
-Its open and close state needs to connected to the components state.
+We identify its' open and close state as part of the components' state.
 We also have to forward the changes to the components `listExpandedChange` output binding.

 As connecting Observables to the state is a very essential part, there is a method on the service, that deals with this specific case.